Crossroadsman/ServerAdmin/jenkins.md

 See also [Digital Ocean: How To Create an SSL Certificate on Nginx for Ubuntu 14.04][digo_02].

+Note that a self-signed cert is only a temporary solution before the server goes into production as most browsers will vehemently mistrust self-signed certs.

 - Make a directory to hold SSL information (inside the Nginx config directory):
   ```console
   $ sudo mkdir /etc/nginx/ssl